In History, we learn about past events and people and how they relate to present events and the future.

 Monitoring of History

-Monitoring takes place regularly through sampling children’s work, lesson observations and through talking to the children – ensuring they enjoy each subject and are able to recall key knowledge of what they have been taught.
+Monitoring takes place regularly through children’s individual book scrutinies, lesson observations and through talking to the children – ensuring they enjoy each subject and are able to recall key knowledge and skills that they have been taught.